Goostavo/sails-docs-pt-BR/anatomy/tasks/tasks.md

 > If you know you'll _never_ need any kind of web frontend, you can also [generate a new Sails app with `--no-frontend` at all](https://sailsjs.com/documentation/reference/command-line-interface/sails-new).

-### More info
+### Mais informações

-> More information on using Grunt to work with static assets: http://gruntjs.com/configuring-tasks
+> Mais informações sobre o uso de Grunt para trabalhar com assets estáticos: http://gruntjs.com/configuring-tasks